Award-winning experience combined with young, fresh talent.

 Head of Sound

-Steve is an award-winning producer with over 20 years of experience in content and television for broadcasters and networks across the globe.
+Steve Wynne is an award-winning producer with over 25 years of experience in content and television for broadcasters and networks across the globe.

-Steve then jumped to Warner Bros and was responsible for the development and production of all WB television formats created outside the US – from sitcoms to reality.
+In 2005, Steve joined Warner Brothers International Television as Director of Production.He was responsible for all format development and production outside of the US – from sitcoms to reality.

 After Emma Thomson told her that the best way to fund her love for writing would be to go into Production, Hannah decided to take on Professor Trelawney’s advice; dove head first into the world of logistics, risk assessments and budgets and hasn’t looked back since.